Canada's hot spot is a village deep in a B.C. canyon

 When temperatures in Lytton, B.C. start to climb, Bernie Fandrich does the same.

 He stuffs his inflatable, U-shaped belly boat into the trunk of his car and drives up into the mountains, thick with fir and pine and far above the village.
-He parks when he finds his choice, bottle-green lake and shimmies into a pair of rubber waders.
+He parks when he finds his bottle-green lake.

 He settles into his seat, dangles his feet into the water and kicks until he's well away from shore.
 He casts a light fly-fishing line and hopes for the tug of a rainbow trout.